-This medical animation shows how activated T cells cross the blood brain barrier and attack the myelin, which sheaths the axons of neurons.
+This multiple sclerosis medical animation shows how activated T cells cross the blood brain barrier and attack the myelin, which sheaths the axons of neurons.
 When the myelin is lost, the axons can no longer effectively conduct signals.

-The first part of a series of presentation modules, this video is aimed as an introduction towards the awareness of multiple sclerosis within the global community.
+The first part of a series of presentation modules, this video is aimed as an introduction towards the disease awareness of multiple sclerosis within the global community.

 Multiple sclerosis (MS) is a neurological inflammatory disease in which the fatty myelin sheaths around the axons of the brain and spinal cord are damaged, leading to demyelination and scarring as well as a broad spectrum of signs and symptoms.
 Almost any neurological symptom can appear with the disease, and often progresses to physical and cognitive disability.